-This post will cover my top 6 list of free resources to help you learn code online.
+This post will cover How to learn code online, it’s a list of free resources to help you learn to code.
 It’s in no particular order, all of the resources I’ve listed are really helpful and are my first port of call when I need to brush up on my code.
 I’ve detailed some other ways I learn on another post.

 Free Code Camp

 If you want to learn code and learn it by doing it, Free Code Camp is for you.

 It has a full curriculum to follow and if you started today, it’d take you about 2000 hours to complete all of it.
 FreeCodeCamp teaches front-end and back-end website development, it’s aimed at beginners so if you have a few years experience you may feel it’s touching on stuff you have already learnt.

 The website consistently receives positive feedback online and that is why I recommend it without hesitation to anyone looking to learn code online.

 Please note, I also think that you shouldn’t use it for a ‘one stop shop’ to getting a developers job.
 You’ll need to go out there and do some more learning and build some applications.
 Although, saying that, it has a great section on preparing for coding interviews.

 YouTube is a brilliant resource for anything, not just for learning to code.
 A quick search for ‘learn code’ returns so many results!
 Before picking a video to watch be sure to do the following: